All posts by weblio PH

 Part E_10 Reading

-Did you understand the situation or facts of hunger?
+Did you understand the situation and facts about “Affordable and Clean Energy”?
 If you have any questions, please ask me.

 Part F_1 Preparing

-In this part, you will give a presentation about “How to Satisfy Hunger.”
+In this part, you will give a presentation about “reducing electricity consumption at home.”
 First, I will ask you some questions.
-The answers will be the key to your presentation.
+The answers will be the key for your presentation.

 Part F_2 Preparing